Introduction

 Strut is an application development framework that integrates messages, custom tags, Java Servlets, JSP, and other components to create enterprise-level applications.
 Its base is the Model-View-Controller (MVC) architecture.

-16. What features is a J2EE application supposed to have to function in a global economy?
+4. What features are a J2EE application supposed to have to function in a global economy?

 A J2EE application needs to include the following components to function in a global economy: